Moai: Transportation

+These assumptions were mostly unsubstantiated, with some researchers noting the lack of sufficient timber resources for building a sled or roller system for transporting the heavy sculptures.
+In addition, there are obvious traces of deforestation on the island, suggesting the possibility that the ancient inhabitants might have lacked timber for building such structures.
+As a result, modern scholars tend to opt for alternative explanations.
+The new hypothesis suggests that the inhabitants walked the stone giants across the island using ropes to control their movement in a rocking motion.

 Oral histories recount how various natives used divine power to command the statues to walk.
 The earliest accounts say a king named Tuu Ku Ihu moved them with the help of the god Makemake, while later stories tell of a woman who lived alone on the mountain ordering them about at her will.
 Scholars currently support the theory that the main method was that the moai were "walked" upright (some assume by a rocking process), as laying it prone on a sledge (the method used by the Easter Islanders to move stone in the 1860s) would have required an estimated 1500 people to move the largest moai that had been successfully erected.
 In 1998, Jo Anne Van Tilburg suggested fewer than half that number could do it by placing the sledge on lubricated rollers.
 In 1999, she supervised an experiment to move a nine-tonne moai.
 A replica was loaded on a sledge built in the shape of an A frame that was placed on rollers and 60 people pulled on several ropes in two attempts to tow the moai.
 The first attempt failed when the rollers jammed up.
 The second attempt succeeded when tracks were embedded in the ground.
 This was on flat ground and used eucalyptus wood rather than the native palm trees.